 No company can get by in today’s market without a sales department that is often full of intricate processes and ever-changing strategies, whether short-term or longer.
-Tuning sales operations, CRM management, prospects, and performance monitoring into a single overview can be a tough challenge even for experienced professionals.
+Tuning sales operations, CRM management, prospects, and performance monitoring into a single overview can be a tough challenge, even for experienced professionals.
 Often enough, data is scattered through various systems and the only way to connect them is through traditional spreadsheets.
-Modern times require modern solutions, and BI steps into this demanding function and generates solutions for each sales professional involved.
+However, modern times require modern solutions, and BI steps into this demanding function and generates them for each sales professional involved.
 A professional sales dashboard is one of the building blocks of such solutions:

 Having all-encompassing metrics in an interactive overview creates a focus on the most relevant data for the specific sales scenario.
-In our dashboard above, we have unified KPIs that matter to c-level executives and VPs the most.
+Our template above has unified KPIs that matter to C-level executives and VPs the most.
 High-level metrics such as revenue, upsell and cross-sell rates, incremental sales and cost breakdown provide a birds-eye overview of the high-level strategies defined in a sales department.
 By connecting needed data sources, the sales pipeline can work much more effectively, bringing fresh revenue as a result.
-Visualising the development of the department each executive can dig deeper to see which metric didn’t perform well in the past, refresh the data in real-time and act before serious bottlenecks occur.
+Visualising the development of the department, each executive can dig deeper to see which metric didn’t perform well in the past, refresh the data in real-time and act before serious bottlenecks occur.

 Marketing is an important part of every company, no matter if it’s done in-house or from an agency point of view.
 Promotional activities need to be constantly updated, numerous reports sent on a regular basis and strategic initiatives discussed in a clear and detailed way.
 That way, the company knows what to expect from the marketing department, the agency can respect tight deadlines, and professionals can save numerous hours.
 Lots of invaluable information can be gathered on a simple, yet comprehensive and detailed marketing dashboard such as the one below:

 The focus of our dashboard above lies within the field of IT project management.
-By letting software to thoroughly monitor and alarm the user based on selected metrics, each project can be delivered on time since potential obstacles can be spotted immediately.
+By letting software monitor and alarm the user based on selected metrics thoroughly, each project can be delivered on time since potential obstacles can be spotted immediately.
 This solution for business intelligence in IT tracks every important step to deliver a successful project.
-By having a complete overview of the project budget, planning, development, workload, and tasks needed for obtaining favourable results, each manager can allocate their resources more effectively and make sure everyone in the team is on the same page.
+By having a complete overview of the project budget, planning, development, workload, and tasks needed for obtaining favourable results, each manager can allocate their resources more effectively and make sure everyone on the team is on the same page.

 After providing examples from various business functions, it’s time to take a look at the application of BI in different industries.
 Monitoring real-time analytics, utilising powerful features and predicting the future is no longer a task of a designated data scientist but of an average business user as well.
 Here we will cover how BI can be applied in various industries and present a business intelligence solutions case study for each.

-Logistics is one of the most complex industries that require constant data updates, accurate tracking of the supply chain and management of large-scale datasets that, often enough, need urgent attention.
-To make sure all the bits and pieces of the logistics sector function properly, you can utilise a logistics dashboard for tracking all your data and enabling you to derive insights within minutes.
-These dashboards, created with a powerful, yet simple, BI solution, will enable you to transform all your operations into a more effective one, and ensure development across the board:
+Logistics is one of the most complex industries that require constant data updates, accurate supply chain tracking, and management of large-scale datasets that, often enough, need urgent attention.
+To ensure all the bits and pieces of the logistics sector function properly, you can utilise a logistics dashboard to track all your data to derive insights within minutes.
+These dashboards, created with a powerful, yet simple, BI solution, will enable you to transform all your operations into more effective ones, and ensure development across the board:

-Our dashboard example above is focused on transportation management in the logistics industry.
-Informing the right person at the right time about your shipping flows and ensure better operational and strategic performance.
+Our example above is focused on transportation management in the logistics industry.
+Informing the right person at the right time about your shipping flows and ensuring better operational and strategic performance.
 We can clearly see the main metrics spread across our business intelligence analytics dashboard solution for managing the fleet, deliveries, loading time and weight.
-These core metrics, visualised in interactive charts will minimise the possibilities for errors, keeping the dashboard updated in real-time, sharing with colleagues or stakeholders, automating many processes that were performed manually in this cutthroat industry.
-By utilising a BI platform for managing all the elements of the logistics processes, productivity is well increased, complexities simplified, errors minimised, and full control of the organisation established with just a few clicks.
+Visualised in interactive charts, these core metrics, will minimise the possibilities for errors, keeping the dashboard updated in real-time, sharing with colleagues or stakeholders, automating many processes that were performed manually in this cutthroat industry.
+By utilising a BI platform for managing all the elements of the logistics processes, productivity is well increased, complexities simplified, errors minimised, and full control of the organisation is established with just a few clicks.

-Revolved around numbers, the financial industry is certainly one of the most important for the economy of the world.
+Revolving around numbers, the financial industry is certainly one of the most important for the economy of the world.
 There is no company that doesn’t need proper financial services and business intelligence enters the stage as the backbone of this rewarding but demanding industry.
 Everyone in the financial sector has the same goal – to make better financial decisions and capitalise on the company’s analytics.
 But to be able to do so, financial managers need to look outside the box.
-Static spreadsheets won’t give you the speed needed to increase productivity, nor they will give you access to real-time information or automated calculations.
-A financial dashboard as we present below have many answers to the ever-changing financial data management:
+Static spreadsheets won’t give you the speed needed to increase productivity, nor will they give you access to real-time information or automated calculations.

 The massive healthcare industry is not an exception when it comes to collecting enormous volumes of data.
-Each healthcare professional that deals with analytical data to improve the performance of the facility needs a sharp eye, agility in their data management approach and the help of modern software.
-Turning to BI systems solutions for healthcare will not only decrease patients’ waiting times, but optimise the quality of healthcare services across the facility.
+Each healthcare professional dealing with analytical data to improve the performance of the facility needs a sharp eye, agility in their data management approach and the help of modern software.
+Turning to healthcare BI solutions will not only decrease patients’ waiting times, but optimise the quality of healthcare services across the facility.
 Scattered data between numerous departments can be easily consolidated into a unified healthcare dashboard, focused on important metrics crucial for optimal performance: